mikediessner/nubo/docs/custom_gp.rst

 --------------------
 Before we fit the Gaussian process to the training data, we first have to decide on the likelihood that should be used.
-There are two likelihoods we want to consider here: First, we have the standard Gaussian likelihood.
+There are two likelihoods we want to consider here: First, we have the standard ``GaussianLikelihood``.
 This likelihood assumes a constant homoskedastic observation noise and estimates the noise parameter :math:`\sigma^2` from the data.
-Second, there is the Gaussian likelihood with fixed noise.
-You want to use this option when you know or can measure the observation noise of your objective function.
-In this case, you can still decide if you want to estimate the additional noise besides the observations noise or not.
+Second, there is the ``FixedNoiseGaussianLikelihood``.
+Use this option when you know or can measure the observation noise of your objective function.
+In this case, you can still decide if you want to estimate any additional noise besides or not.
 This example continues with the full estimation of the noise level.
-NUBO has the convenience function ``fit_gp`` that maximises the log marginal likelihood with maximum likelihood estimation (MLE) using ``torch``'s Adam optimiser.
+NUBO has the convenience function ``fit_gp()`` that maximises the log marginal likelihood with maximum likelihood estimation (MLE) using ``torch``'s Adam optimiser.

 .. code-block:: python